 At Eckerd College, all first time recipients of Florida scholarship or grants must submit documentation of Florida residency before funds can be disbursed.
 The Office of Financial Aid will send recipients a residency verification form when needed.

 Don’t forget to review the renewal requirements section.

-The Florida Student Assistance Grant (FSAG) is awarded by Eckerd College to full time students, who demonstrate financial need.
-This scholarship ranges from $200 to $2,000 per academic year and is limited based on annual state allocations.
+The Florida Student Assistance Grant (FSAG) is awarded by Eckerd College to full time students who demonstrate financial need.
+This scholarship ranges from $200 to $2,600 per academic year and is limited based on annual state allocations.
 Students must complete the Free Application for Federal Student Aid (FAFSA) to be considered for the Florida Student Assistance Grant.
-Priority is given to students who file before our March 1st priority deadline.
+Priority is given to students who file before our February 1st priority deadline.